testcontainers/testcontainers-elixir/README.md

   end
 ```

+This will start a postgres container that will be terminated when the test process ends.

-see documentation on [Testcontainers.Ecto](https://hexdocs.pm/testcontainers/Testcontainers.Ecto.html) for more information about the options it can take.
+See documentation on [Testcontainers.Ecto](https://hexdocs.pm/testcontainers/Testcontainers.Ecto.html) for more information about the options it can take.

 There is an example repo here with a bare bones phoenix application, where the only changes are the use of the ecto function and removing the test alias that interferes with it: